 - 1/2 tsp salt

 - Mix the teff and water in a glass bowl or measuring cup.
-Leave it somewhere warm to ferment for 12-24 hours.
+Leave it somewhere warm to ferment for 6-24 hours.
 It should develop into a nice bubbly starter pretty quickly.
 Stir once or twice during the ferment.

-- Heat a non-stick skillet on medium heat and lightly oil.
+- Heat a non-stick skillet on medium heat and brush on some oil.

 - Put in a small amount of batter into the center of the skillet, then turn the skillet around so that it forms a thin pancake (though not as thin as a crepe).

-- Cook slowly on one side until it has firmed up.
-It is traditionally only cooked on one side, and it is supposed to be quite wet and soft on the other side.
+- Cook slowly on one side until the injera is set.
+Injera is traditionally cooked only on one side.
+It is supposed to be quite wet and soft on the other side.
 However, if you want to cook both sides, make smaller pancakes and flip them.